pydio/pydio-doc-developer-guide/3_security_model.md

-Pydio Cells provide two complementary approaches to authorizations management: role-based permissions are inherited from Pydio 8, and resource-based security rules provides additional flexibility for defining access based on a set of conditions.
+Pydio Cells provides two complementary approaches to manage authorizations:

+- role-based permissions are inherited from Pydio 8
+- resource-based security rules provide additional flexibility to define access based on a set of conditions.

+Also, Pydio Cells provides out-of-the-box an encryption feature in order to encrypt data at rest.

 [:summary]